jm009/tomcat-letsencrypt-daemon/README.md

 Handle regular updates for certificates from Let's encrypt for tomcat (must be renewed every three to four months).

-Developed with a handfull of domains in mind (should work for a lot of domains)
+Developed with a handfull of domains in mind (should work for a lot of domains).

+Parts of code taken from [https://github.com/shred/acme4j/tree/master/acme4j-example]([https://github.com/shred/acme4j/tree/master/acme4j-example])

 How it works
 -----